matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr02/README.md

 * ping
 * nslookup

-## (4b.i) Now go inside the container using the excellent Netzerk docker tool nicolaka/netshootminiwhoami_1 .
+## (4b.i) Now go inside the container using the excellent Netzerk docker tool nicolaka/netshoot miniwhoami_1.
 What command do you use to do this?
 * docker run -it --net container:miniwhoami_1 nicolaka/netshoot

 ## (4b.ii) Which of the following commands can you execute in the container: ping, ip a, curl, dig, nslookup ?
-* I was able to execute all the given commands in the container
+* I was able to execute all the listed commands above in the container

 ## (4c) Can you access the container mini_whoami_1 from the container mini_whoami_2?
 * Yes